Dubai’s leading tech hub to showcase talent and innovation shaping the future of tech at inaugural GITEX Asia

 in5, the start-up and entrepreneurship incubator founded by TECOM Group in 2013, has supported more than 1,000 start-ups across the tech, media, design, and science sectors since its inception, and will join Dubai Internet City at GITEX Asia.

-Dubai Internet City will be located at DET’s stand, HB-C80, in Hall B of Marina Bay Sands during GITEX Asia.
+Dubai Internet City will be located at the Dubai stand, HB-C80, in Hall B of Marina Bay Sands during GITEX Asia.

 Alongside in5, Dubai Internet City is part of TECOM Group’s portfolio of business districts and services, which includes Dubai Media City, Dubai Studio City, Dubai Production City, Dubai Knowledge Park, Dubai International Academic City, Dubai Science Park, Dubai Industrial City, and Dubai Design District (d3).